Veterinarian License Requirements

 - Pre-professional Education

 Satisfactory completion of at least 60 semester hours of college study from a NYS registered program or the equivalent as determined by the New York State Education Department.
 The pre-professional education must include courses in general chemistry, organic chemistry and biology or zoology.
+Form 2PPE - Certification of Pre-Professional Education must be submitted directly by the college you attended prior to your veterinary studies.

 - Professional Education

 Satisfactory completion of a professional program in veterinary medicine accredited by the American Veterinary Medical Association (AVMA) or approved by the Department.
 The educational program must consist of four years of college study (or its equivalent), including an acceptable year of clinical training, and must lead to the degree of Doctor of Veterinary Medicine, or its equivalent.
+Form 2 - Certification of Professional Education must be submitted directly by the professional school you attended.

 Graduates of unaccredited veterinary medicine programs must present evidence of acceptable clinical education equivalent in length and content to that found in an accredited program leading to the doctoral degree in veterinary medicine.
 Acceptable clinical education can be documented by such evidence as: